Ancestry AU & NZ Re-launches the Monthly Newsletter

 Australian Imperial Force – What the average Anzac took into service with him and what he brought home

-Posted by Web Operations on March 20, 2015 in Australia, Military, New records, Uncategorized
+Posted by Web Operations on March 20, 2015 in New records

 Guest post by Matt Smith, historian at Australian War Graves Photographic Archive For the majority of young Australian men who joined the Australian Imperial Force [AIF] during the First World War, it was their first time separated from family, a familiar world and most certainly, in battle.
 Many of these men would have experienced an Read More